Ritupagar12/python-mini-projects/README.md

-# \#Python Mini Projects
+# Python Mini Projects

-A collection of beginner-friendly Python projects to practice programming basics and build a personal portfolio.
+This repository contains beginner-friendly Python projects to practice core programming concepts.

 Each project is small, self-contained, and well documented so you can learn step by step .